Lenard-Code/ProcScout/README.md

 ProcScout will:
 1. Extract and run Procmon64.exe
 2. Capture process activity for 60 seconds (Default, manual change if needed longer)
-3. Convert the captured log to CSV format
+3. Convert the captured PML log to CSV format
-4. Check the log for writable directories that can be exploited for DLL hijacking
+4. Check the CSV log for writable directories that can be exploited for DLL hijacking

 ##License
 ProcScout is licensed under the MIT License.
 See the LICENSE file for more details.